 Step away from those exfoliants

 Your skin’s just taken a beating and needs all the TLC it can get.
-Cell turnover is essential, but it can wait until another time, preferably after your skin has rested and recovered from the trauma it’s suffered.
+Cell turnover is essential, but it can wait until another time, preferably after your skin has rested and recovered from its trauma.

 Eat This, Not That